Freehold Properties

 Please note: These fees are a guide – conveyancing fees vary from property to property and can, on occasion, be significantly greater than this guide.
-If you are buying with the aid of a mortgage, there will be an additional charge of £200 plus VAT for acting on behalf of your lender.
+If you are buying with the aid of a mortgage, there will be an additional charge of £200 plus VAT of £40 for acting on behalf of your lender.

-Our fees cover all of the work required to complete the purchase of your new home, including registration at the Land Registry and the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction Tax (Land Tax) if the property is in Wales.
+For a sale, where applicable, this includes the repayment of your existing mortgage.
+For a purchase, our service includes registration at the Land Registry and the calculation and payment of any Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction Tax (Land Tax) if in Wales.
+Please note that there may also be additional disbursements payable.

 Example Costs

-Purchase of a £200,000 House
+Purchase of a £200,000.00 House

-Our Fee975
+Our Fee£1075.00

-Our Fee (Acting as your lender)200
+Our Fee (Acting as your lender)£200.00

-Bank Charges30
+Bank Charges£30.00

-Land Registry (Estimated)100
+Land Registry (Estimated)£100.00

-Searches (Estimated)380
+Searches (Estimated)£380.00

 Disbursements